AI Doesn't Hallucinate About Your Product

 Every AI tool that queries the six stale sources will confidently cite the old pricing.
 Every rep who consults the stale battlecard will reinforce the error.
 Every prospect who interacts with both the website (correct) and the chatbot (wrong) will notice a discrepancy.

 One price change.
 Eight touchpoints.
 Six of them wrong.
-And the wrongness is invisible because each individual source looks authoritative - it just isn’t current.
+And the wrongness is invisible because each individual source looks authoritative.
+It just is not current.

-Research from Highspot shows that the average B2B content library contains 400+ assets, with only 35% being maintained on any regular schedule (Highspot Content Engagement Report, 2024).
-The other 65% exist in various stages of decay, available for either human consumption or - more dangerously - AI retrieval.
+Research from Highspot shows that the average B2B content library contains 400+ assets, with only 35% being maintained on any regular schedule.
+The other 65% exist in various stages of decay.

 The Confidence-Accuracy Inversion